cs411-alawini/sp23-cs411-cmp-team001-dreamToStream/README.md

 - docs: This folder contains all the Stage submissions for the project as defined in the Project requirements
 - front_end: This folder contains the Node.js files used to render the application front end within GCP
 - data_migration: This folder contains all the csv files gathered from the course for Amazon Prime Titles, Disney+ Titles, Hulu Titles, and Netflix titles.
 Also, are the Python files used to migrate all the data into the team's GCP MySQL Instance.
+- sql: This folder contains the SQL statments used for the Triggers used on the current database in GCP.

 ## Code Contribution
 |        Member          |           Role         |